-If any doubts exist as to interpretation, then the advice of the International Chief Judge and/or the President of the Jury should be sought.

-- B 1.6 The host country must not run other competitions at the same time, on the same airfield or in the competition area. - B.1.7 Practice for displays, demonstrations, etc. must not interfere with the competition practice schedule, which must have priority. - B.1.8 Any display, show or demonstration must not interfere with the competition. - B 1.9 The host National Aero Club will take adequate insurance coverage for all competitors as required by the national law.
-In any case all international personnel (i.e. Jury, Judges, support personnel) must be insured by the Organizer against third party legal liability risk. - B 1.10 The host National Aero Club will provide a budget in accordance with Appendix B1 to GAC together with the Local Rules. - B 1.11 To ensure that the organizers of World and Continental championships abide by the appropriate rules and regulations and fulfil their commitments, an amount in EURO equal to the entry fee for five crews will be given to the President of the Jury prior to the start of competition.
-This is to be held by him until the Jury certifies at the close of the competition that the event has been conducted correctly, the complete results prepared for transmission to FAI headquarters, and the Sanction Fee has been transferred to FAI.
+- B.1.1 Before any National Aero Club (NAC) offers to host a continental or world championship, that NAC must be able to satisfy the FAI on the following points: - B.1.1.1 That sufficient experience in the discipline exists in the host country to ensure a high standard. - B.1.1.2 That there should be at least 3 officials experienced in the discipline and able to provide their capabilities of organizing the championship. - B.1.2 The host NAC must be able to provide an airfield with limited traffic.
+An airfield with bilingual air traffic control during practice or any championship must be avoided. - B.1.3 The host NAC must be able to provide reasonable accommodation close to the airfield.
+(See also B 4.1) - B.1.4 The host NAC should develop a close working relationship at an early stage with the president of the jury and the international chief judge. - B.1.5 The host NAC must follow the rules and regulations.
+If any doubts exist as to interpretation, then the advice of the international chief judge and/or the president of the jury should be sought. - B 1.6 The host country must not run other competitions at the same time, on the same airfield or in the competition area. - B.1.7 Practice for displays, demonstrations, etc. must not interfere with the competition practice schedule, which must have priority. - B.1.8 Any display, show or demonstration must not interfere with the competition. - B 1.9 The host NAC will take adequate insurance coverage for all competitors as required by the national law.
+In any case all international personnel (i.e. jury, judges, and support personnel) must be insured by the organizer against third party legal liability risk. - B 1.10 The host NAC will provide a budget in accordance with Appendix B1 to GAC together with the Local Rules. - B 1.11 To ensure that the organizers of the World and Continental Championships abide by the appropriate rules and regulations and fulfil their commitments, an amount equal to the entry fee for five crews will be given to the president of the jury prior to the start of competition.
+This is to be held by him until the jury certifies at the close of the competition that the event has been conducted correctly, the complete results prepared for transmission to FAI headquarters, and the sanction fee has been transferred to FAI.
 At this time the amount withheld shall be returned to the organizers.
-Should the Jury determine for any reason that the competition was not properly conducted, the total amount will be forwarded immediately by the Jury President to FAI headquarters, to be held there until the matter can be reviewed at the next plenary meeting of GAC.
+Should the jury determine for any reason that the competition was not properly conducted, the total amount will be forwarded immediately by the president of the jury to FAI headquarters, to be held there until the matter can be reviewed at the next plenary meeting of the GAC.